 Serverless Databases

-🔒 Stronger Security by Design
+🔒 Stronger security by design

 Each database instance runs as a specialised, single-process unikernel, drastically reducing the attack surface compared to general-purpose OSes.
 This isolation protects customer data with built-in, lightweight security.